kfoozminus/cheatsheets/kubernetes.md

               - `containerPort` Number of port to expose on the pod's IP address.
 This must be a valid port number, 0 < x < 65536.
 (QJenny)
           - `restartPolicy` Restart policy for all containers within the pod.
 One of Always, OnFailure, Never.
 Default to Always. +optional
       - `selector` Label selector for pods.
 Existing ReplicaSets whose pods are selected by this will be the ones affected by this deployment.
 It must match the pod template's labels.
 (Selector selects the pods that will be controlled. if the matchLabels is a subset of a pod, then that pod will be selected and will be controlled.
 If we change no of replicas then these pods will be affected?
 QJenny)
         - `matchLabels` matchLabels is a map of {key,value} pairs.
 A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is "key", the operator is "In", and the values array contains only "value".
-The requirements are ANDed. +optional (QJenny)
+The requirements are ANDed. +optional. type: map[string]string
           - `app` is a key
     - QJenny - what is +optional?
 (Nahid: +optional thakle user empty dite parbe, na dile nil hobe. +optional na thakle na dile empty hobe??? :/ )
     - `apiVersion`, `kind`, `metadata` is required.